-Under the simplified procedure, in order to benefit from the lower rate of withholding tax applicable under the Treaty before the payment of the dividend, you must complete and deliver to the paying agent (through its account holder) as set out in the Instruction n° 4 J-1-05 mentioned above, a certificate stating that:
+Under the simplified procedure, in order to benefit from the lower rate of withholding tax applicable under the Treaty before the payment of the dividend, a U.S. holder must complete and deliver to the paying agent (through its account holder) a treaty form (Form 5000), to certify in particular that:

-- · you are a U.S. resident within the meaning of the Treaty; - the dividend is not derived from a permanent establishment or a fixed base that you own in France; - the dividend received is subject to tax in the United States.
+- the U.S. holder is beneficially entitled to the dividend; - the U.S. holder is a U.S. resident within the meaning of the Treaty; - the dividend is not derived from a permanent establishment or a fixed base that the U.S. holder has in France; and - the dividend received is or will be reported to the tax authorities in the United States.

-For partnerships and trusts, claim for Treaty benefits and related attestations are made by the partners, beneficiaries or grantors who also have to supply certain additional documentation.
+For partnerships and trusts, claims for Treaty benefits and related attestations are made by the partners, beneficiaries or grantors who also have to supply certain additional documentation.

-In order to be eligible for Treaty benefits, pension funds and certain other tax-exempt U.S. holders must comply with the simplified procedure described above, though they may be required to supply additional documentation evidencing their entitlement to those benefits.
+To be eligible for Treaty benefits, pension funds and certain other tax-exempt U.S. holders must comply with the simplified procedure described above, though they may be required to supply additional documentation evidencing their entitlement to those benefits.

-If the certificate is not filed prior to the dividend payment, a withholding tax will be levied at the 25% rate, and a holder would have to claim a refund for the excess under the normal procedure by filing a specific treaty form (No. 5052 RF1-EU or No. 5053 RF1-EU) no later than December 31 of the second year following the year in which the dividend is paid.
+If Form 5000 is not filed before the dividend payment, a withholding tax will be levied at the 25% rate, and a holder would have to claim a refund for the excess under the normal procedure by filing both Form 5000 and Form 5001 no later than December 31 of the second year following the year in which the dividend is paid.

-Copies of the simplified certificate and of the specific treaty forms are available from the U.S. Internal Revenue Service and from the Centre des Impôts des Non-Résidents (9 rue d'Uzès, 75094 Paris Cedex 2).
+Copies of Form 5000 and Form 5001 may be downloaded from the French tax authorities' website (www.impots.gouv.fr) and are also available from the U.S. Internal Revenue Service and from the Centre des Impôts des Non-Résidents in France(10 rue du Centre 93160 Noisy-Le-Grand).

-Finally, as mentioned above, the French tax authorities have not yet issued any guidance with respect to the procedure for claiming the refund of the Tax Credit to non-resident individuals.
+Finally, as mentioned above, the French tax authorities have not yet issued any guidance with respect to the procedures for claiming the refund of the Tax Credit to non-resident individuals.